CanadaOfficial Name: Canada

 Entry into Canada is solely determined by Canada Border Services Agency (CBSA) officials in accordance with Canadian law.
 Please see the CBSA’s website for full details.

-Travel Documents: Both the U.S. and Canadian governments urge frequent travelers to join the NEXUS trusted traveler program.
-NEXUS members receive a special travel card that allows expedited border crossings for both private and commercial travelers through both U.S. and Canadian border controls.
+Travel Programs: Both the U.S. and Canadian governments urge frequent travelers to join the NEXUS trusted traveler program.

 Entry into Canada: Canadian law requires that all persons entering Canada carry both proof of citizenship and proof of identity.
 A valid U.S. passport, passport card, or NEXUS card satisfies these requirements for U.S. citizens.